mdolab/dafoam/doc/source/Tutorials.rst

 The optimization configurations are defined in **runScript.py**.
 There are seven sections:

 - **Imports**.
 Import all external modules.
 No need to change.
 - **Input Parameters**.
 Define the flow, adjoint, and optimization parameters.
-The explanation of these input parameters is in the **Python Layer** tab in DAFoamDoc.html.
+The explanation of these input parameters is in :ref:`Python_Layer`.
 - **DVGeo**.
 Import FFD files in plot3d format and define design variables.
 - **DAFoam**.
 Adjoint misc setup.
 No need to change.
 - **DVCon**.
 Define geometric constraints such as volume, thickness, and curvature constraints.